Sci-Fi Films of the ’60s

 |Zdeněk Štěpánek||Capt.
 Vladimir Abajev|

 |Miroslav Macháček||Marcel Bernard|

 |Jaroslav Rozsíval||The doctor|

 |Svatava Hubeňáková||Rena, MacDonald’s wife|

 Vehicle: Ikarie is an interstellar craft.
 “A small space town with 40 inhabitants” Smaller space saucers are launched from main vehicle.

 A “Master Computer” is onboard.

 Destination: the planets of Alpha Centauri, where “the existence of life is expected”.
-This goal is mused over throughout the film, but its realization is disappointing.
+This goal is mused over throughout the movie, but its realization is disappointing.
 They will return in 15 years.
-Due to time dialation, the travelers will have aged only 28 months.
-(Time dialation is later ruled out as the cause of a crew member’s illness, on account of its “mathematical abstraction”.)
+Due to time dilation, the travelers will have aged only 28 months.
+(Time dilation is later ruled out as the cause of a crew member’s illness, on account of its “mathematical abstraction”.)

-Robot: “Old-fashioned” robot “Patrik” is mostly comic relief.
+Robot: “Old-fashioned” robot “Patrick” is mostly comic relief.

 Giant space port, ray-gun weapons.
 Weightlessness is depicted in a few scenes.